 He was commissioned to paint a work for the Rugby World Cup Paris Exhibition in 2003 and in the same year his work featured in the annual selling exhibition “Art Paris” in the Carrousel du Louvre.

-In June 2008 he was awarded the “Green Leaf Award” for artistic excellence in painting by the United Nations Environment Programme and the Natural World Museum.
+In June 2008 he was awarded the “Green Leaf Award” for artistic excellence in painting by the United Nations Environment Program and the Natural World Museum.

 Walangari won the 2010 Deadly Visual Artist of the Year Award.